jeremford/aws-multi-region-codepipeline/README.md

 I wanted the following as part of my solution:

 1. VPC in each Region (I used one of my standard 3-tier 3 AZ [VPC templates](templates/multiregion/vpc-stack.yml))
-2. [S3 bucket in Primary Region](templates/multiregion/s3-stack.yml) with cross region replication to another [S3 bucket](templates/multiregion/s3-replicant-stack.yml) in the Secondary Region
+2. [S3 bucket in primary region](templates/multiregion/s3-stack.yml) with cross region replication to another [S3 bucket](templates/multiregion/s3-replicant-stack.yml) in the secondary region
 3. [KMS key](templates/multiregion/kms-stack.yml) in each Region
-4. Aurora MySQL Cluster with 1 writer in the Primary Region
+4. Aurora MySQL Cluster with 1 writer in the primary region
-5. Aurora MySQL Replica Cluster with 1 writing in the Secondary Region
+5. Aurora MySQL Replica Cluster with 1 writing in the secondary region

 A few notes on Aurora cross region replication:
 1. If the Source has StorageEncrypted=true, then you MUST specify the KMS Key Id in the Target